-- Clean the mating surfaces of the cylinder heads and cylinder. - Install the push rods in their original positions on each cylinder (see Push Rod Installation). - Install the knock pins. - Set each cylinder at T.D.C [A] of power stroke in. - Put new gaskets and the cylinder head assemblies on each cylinder, then align the push rods under the rocker arms.
+- Clean the mating surfaces of the cylinder heads and cylinder. - Install the push rods in their original positions on each cylinder. (see Push Rod Installation). - Install the knock pins. - Set each cylinder at T.D.C [A] of power stroke in. - Put a new gaskets and the cylinder head assemblies on each cylinder, then let the cylinder heads with push rods aligned under the rocker arms.

-- Because the head gaskets are coated with sealing agents, be careful not to damage the surfaces. - Tighten the cylinder head bolts following the tightening sequence.
+As the head gaskets are coated with sealing agents, be careful not to damage the surfaces.

-Torque - Cylinder Head Bolts: 25 N m (2.6 kgf m, 19 ft lb)
+- Tighten the cylinder head bolts following the tightening sequence. - Torque Cylinder Head Bolts: 25 N m (2.6 kg m, 19.0 ft lb)